-87. Calculations demonstrating savings in embodied energy are complex.
+77. Calculations demonstrating savings in embodied energy are complex.
 However, by taking some simple steps such as reducing site waste and selecting materials with a low embodied energy rating, a significant contribution to improving sustainability can be made.
-A Construction Management Plan (CMP) should be submitted with all major planning applications.
-The CMP should detail how waste will be processed on site, reducing and reusing where possible.
+A Construction Management Plan (CMP) would detail how waste will be processed on site, reducing and reusing where possible.
+Planning Policy Wales (Edition 11) states that "Planning authorities must consider the potential for temporary environmental risks, including airborne pollution and surface and subsurface risks, arising during the construction phases of development.
+Where appropriate planning authorities should require a construction management plan, covering pollution prevention, noisy plant, hours of operation, dust mitigation and details for keeping residents informed about temporary risks" (paragraph 6.7.26).
 The right materials, along with correct siting of the development, can significantly cut space heating costs.